anastuart/thesis/source/09_introduction.md

 daytime drowsiness**.
 Additionally, they experience reduced sleep latency in comparison to healthy controls [@roehrs2011; haung2012], **but why can they not sleep at night?**

-Although some studies have found EEG measures of sleepiness are not elevated in people with ID-SSD,

-- cortical hyperarousal model
-    - increased EEG band beta power

-**People with NRS and Insomnia may experience subjective and objective sleepiness differently to healthy controls, which impacts their daily life and functioning.
-This could affect how they need to be managed clinically, and greater understanding of this problem could lead to improved outcomes.**

 ## Non-restorative sleep